corverroos/replay/README.md

 - An async activity is similar to the golang function definition: `func doSomething(context.Context, Backends, token, proto.Message) error`
 - Async activities are completed by calling `replay.Client.CompleteAsyncActivity(ctx, token, proto.Message)`
 - An async activity returns a `Future` to the workflow logic.
-- `Await` either returns the result or false on timeout.
+- `Await(future)` either returns the result or false on timeout.
 It may be called again after timeout.
 - Async activities are handy for joining with an external processes.

 ## TODO

 - Add type check test.
+- Add CancelRun method to client API, which causes workflow thread to panic to return early.